-The Tennessee Board of Regents establishes the admission requirements for age, status, counseling, and testing.
-Tennessee College of Applied Technology - Paris maintains an open-door policy for admission into most occupational programs, however, educational requirements for program admission may vary from program to program.
+The Tennessee Board of Regents establishes the admissions requirements for age, status, counseling, and testing.
+The Tennessee Colleges of Applied Technology maintain an open-door policy for admission into most occupational programs, however, educational requirements for program admission may vary from program to program.
 Most programs will admit students with a special education High School Diploma or a Certificate of Attendance.
 Students are informed by the instructor that job placement in some fields may not be obtained without a regular high school diploma.
 Due to licensing requirements, some programs require a regular high school diploma, GED or HiSET.